Open Style Lab

 Every Summer, the group puts together cross-functional teams including designers, engineers, and occupational therapists, that are paired with a 'client' who has a disability.
 The teams then have 10 weeks of research, design, and development to put together a solution for their client.
 The group has worked with those people with spinal cord injuries and cognitive disability for their designs, such as adaptive sewing toolkits.
-The organization was named the Emerging Designer of the Year at the Smithsonian Cooper Hewitt National Design Awards in 2019.